mshwery/mattshwery.com/_posts/2013-03-28-a-new-save-icon.md

 Basically, the circle represents the current moment on a file's version timeline.
 An empty circle could represent uncommitted changes, while a solid/dotted circle has been committed.

 I think there's a lot of room to move this idea forward.
-Perhaps something less abstract, or actually more indexical is necessary.
+Perhaps something less abstract is necessary.
 Maybe we don't need an iconographic representation at all?

+Edit: The floppy disk icon is awkward because it's in transition from an indexical sign to something more symbolic.
+Historically, the floppy disk represents the signified act of saving; while today the floppy disk bears no correlation to 'save.'
+Perhaps the transition just needs time to complete.